chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ![This is an image](../img_repo/CP.IMG.07.png){:width="500" height="250" loading="lazy"}

 ### Persona
 * Based on my analysis from the research I carried out, I was able to identify two personas that represent a diverse group of users.
-* Also, I was able to comprehend what their frustrations are and what their needs might be.
+* Also, I was able to discern their frustrations and anticipate their needs.
+*
 ![This is an image](../img_repo/CP.IMG.08.png){:width="1000" height="750" loading="lazy"}

 ### User Journey Map